blog

 Non-Medical Personnel Are Not Bound by Professional Standards

-Aside from these statements, non-medics are more likely to be unaware of the multiple contraindications that would mean a patient is not suitable for Botox and dermal filler injections.
-As a result, clients would undergo procedures without knowing what could possibly go wrong.
+Non-medics are also unaware of contraindications.
+These mean a patient is not suitable for Botox or fillers.
+Clients then undergo procedures without knowing what could go wrong.

 Non-Medical Personnel Cannot Treat Complications Following a Procedure